vstinner/unicode_book/programming_languages.rst

 it's possible to embed nul byte/character.

 Python can be compiled in two modes: narrow (:ref:`UTF-16 <utf16>`) and wide (:ref:`UCS-4 <ucs>`).
-``sys.maxunicode`` constant is 0xFFFF in narrow mode, and 0x10FFFF in wide mode.
+``sys.maxunicode`` constant is 0xFFFF in narrow build, and 0x10FFFF in wide build.
 Python is compiled in narrow mode on Windows, because :c:type:`wchar_t` is also 16 bits on Windows and so it is possible to use Python Unicode strings as :c:type:`wchar_t*` strings without any (expensive) conversion.